jmunixusers/presentations/BuildAVM/index.md

 ---

+# Testing

+- Pull requests are now automatically linted by GitHub Actions
+- All pull requests require an independent review, helping spot errors early on
+- A lot of QA still relies on manual testing
+- Full CI/CD remains a goal, but would be expensive or abusive of free-tier services

+---

+# SHIP IT!
+Lots and lots of flash drives

+![bg contain](image07a.jpg)
+![bg contain right](image07b.jpg)

+---

-# Coming soon...
+# On-going projects

+- GUI tool improvements
   - Automagic PR testing
   - Button for opening log directories
   - Button for reporting issues
+  - Codebase modernization
 - Telemetry (opt-in)
-- uugconfigd?

----

-# SHIP IT!

----

-# Lots and lots of flash drives

-![bg contain](image07a.jpg)
-![bg contain right](image07b.jpg)
+  - Statistics reporting on class role usage would help guide future development

 ---